brentvollebregt/nitratine.net/src/pages/blog/post/python-requests-tutorial/index.md

 If you want to read up more on this library, Google is full of answers but the docs at [docs.python-requests.org](https://docs.python-requests.org/en/master/user/quickstart/) is great for reference material.

-## I Don't Have s Server, How Can I Test These?
+## I Don't Have a Server, How Can I Test These?

 [hookbin.com](https://hookbin.com/) is an amazing place to test requests.
 Simply create a new endpoint on the site (big pink button) and copy the URL at the top of the rendered page.
 Now whenever you make a request to that URL, refresh the page and you will be able to see the content of the request you made.